rkulkar5/OnlineTAT/README.md

-git add  - adds a change in the working directory to the staging area git commit -m "commit message" --> saves your changes to the local repository git push - upload local repository content to a remote repository git pull - download the contents from a remote repository
+git add  - adds a change in the working directory to the staging area git commit -m "commit message" --> saves your changes to the local repository git push - upload local repository content to a remote repository git pull - download or update your local repo with the contents from a remote repository
 ```

 <b>Basic Angular and NodeJS commands</b>